Written by Pat Hanrahan and Julie Zelenski

 link the code containing those functions.

-If you don't link to a start function, program variables may not be properly initialized.
-You may need to provide your own start function when running in standalone mode.
+If you don't link to a start function, program state may not be properly initialized.
+You will need to provide your own start function when running in standalone mode.